nishchay/translations/static/english/learningCenter/request/requestHandling.md

 }
 ```

-Here `userId` will become optional segment.
-Route can have any number of optional segment.
+Here `userId` will become optional segment, so above route can be called with or without passing `userId`.

 ###### Choose method name as route name